In special circumstances, businesses can ask to turn on reference number verification to make sure their reviews are written by genuine reviewers.

 However, on rare occasions, businesses experience serious abuse on their company profiles.
 In these cases, they can apply to use Trustpilot's reference number verification tool.

 This feature requires reviewers to input a valid reference number before they can write a review about the company.
 In our experience, this helps ensure that reviewers are genuine customers.

 How can I turn it on?

-If your company is granted use of the reference number verification tool, please note that our Compliance Team will assess on an ongoing basis whether there remains a need for it.
+If your company is granted use of the reference number verification tool, please note that our Content Integrity Team will assess on an ongoing basis whether there remains a need for it.
 If we determine that there is no longer a need for it, we'll let you know about our intention to turn it off.